 Business foundations include Economics of Global Business, which prepares students with a systematic understanding of the international business environment, including macroeconomic theories, and the roles of international trade and finance.
 The second Business foundation, Principles of Financial Accounting, prepares students to evaluate the current condition of a business, and assess its likely future prospects.

 Students also choose from a range of flexible core and elective categories across the disciplines of business, emerging media, art and design, the humanities, social and physical sciences, as well as computation and data.
 Students also have unique opportunities to pursue coursework and gain practical experience in other global business and media capitals, especially New York, Tel Aviv, London, and Berlin.
 Majors finish with a Capstone Studio course by synthesizing methods of research and practice to produce an interactive project and business plan.

-In their senior year, IMB majors will finish with a year-long Capstone Studio course in their senior with a strong product focus combining the knowledge and skills they have gained over the course of the major.
+In their senior year, IMB majors will finish with a year-long Capstone Studio course with a strong product focus combining the knowledge and skills they have gained over the course of the major.
 In Fall, they will be mentored in conducting background research to identify opportunities, needs, and tools, and to build and test initial prototypes with the aim of exploring and establishing the rationale for their final product.
 Once established, they will continue to develop additional prototypes over the course of the Spring, culminating with a complete product launch.

 IMB students cannot minor in IMA, Business, or BEMT (cross-school minor).